SRT-Lab/MobiLogLeak/README.md

 # MobiLogLeak

 This Tool works for Taint-Flow Analysis on Android apps, and generates the recommandation to solve the data leakage.

 It's necessary to have the basic knowledge of Shell and taint flow analysis to work with this tool.
 If it's required to modify this tool, it's better to have a good understanding of git, operating Java with Shell command, Jimple code and Decompilation.
-Please create an new branch for yourself before you change the code or file structure, many thanks ;)

 For more details, please check the publication below.

 Saner 2020: [MobiLogLeak: A Preliminary Study on Data Leakage Caused by Poor Logging Practices](https://ieeexplore.ieee.org/document/9054831)

+*Please do not PUSH to 'main' branch.
+Create an new branch for yourself, and change the code or file structure on it, many thanks ;)*

 # 1. LogDroid Usage Steps: